A Fall Wisconsin Cheese Tour

 As I started writing this piece, we were about an hour away from a good-bye Raclette dinner.
 Earlier that day, we met with Orphee Paillotin of Alpinage Artisan Cheese and learned about how a young French IT specialist working in Wisconsin might become cheese entrepreneur.
 His company’s raclette was on the grill that night.
 Read more about Paillotin and Alpinage.

 One of the most unique stops on the tour, and one which will stay with me forever, took place on the third night in a town called Paoli (pop.
-159) on the Sweet River.
+159) on the Sugar River.
 We had a wonderful celebrity chef-presented dinner in the restaurant of the Seven Acre Dairy Inn.
 The early 20th century building has housed several dairy producing businesses.
 I got a tour of the nano-sized butter and ice cream facility now inside the café (led by Anna Landmark herself who makes artisan butter there), and later I enjoyed a pit fire with about a dozen tour participants.
 For that, we were on the opposite bank, on the grounds of a re-purposed 19th century mill (now in part bed-and-breakfast), which still has a mill run that trickles into the little river.
 Sweet indeed!

 Joe and Joey Widmer at ACS in 2021